CodyRobards/Cody-Billboard-Hot-100-List/README.md

 - `public/images/covers/` – Generated 80×80 thumbnails for every album cover, produced by `npm run resize:album-art`.
 - `public/images/placeholder.webp` – Reusable fallback image used only when artwork has not been sourced yet.
 - `src/` – Application source code.
 Within `src/pages/` you will find the statically generated routes that surface chart data.
-- `raw-album-art/` – Raw album art downloads (one per track) fetched directly from Wikimedia prior to optimization.
+- `raw-album-art/` – Raw album art downloads (one per track) fetched directly from Spotify before optimization.
-- `scripts/cache/` – Shared cache artifacts including `wiki-art.json` (fetch/resizing metadata) and the cover manifest.
+- `scripts/cache/` – Shared cache artifacts including the Spotify metadata cache (`wiki-art.json`) and the cover manifest.
 - `.github/` – Issue templates, CODEOWNERS map, and CI workflows (`ci.yml`) that enforce linting and build checks on every push and pull request.
 - `.husky/` – Local Git hooks that run `lint-staged` to keep formatting and lint rules consistent before each commit.